 Professor Simon Foote completed his BMedSci in 1981 through the University of Melbourne but at INSERM U36 in Paris.
 His medical degree (University of Melbourne) was completed in 1984 and his PhD (University of Melbourne and WEHI) in 1989.
 He spent 5 years at the Whitehead Institute at MIT, Massachusetts, USA, working on the genome project, after which he returned to WEHI.

-Simon was co-head of the Genetics and Bioinformatics Division at WEHI, Director of the Menzies Research Institute, UTAS, Dean of the School of Advanced Medicine at Macquarie University and is Director of the John Curtin School of Medical Research at ANU.
+Simon was co-head of the Genetics and Bioinformatics Division at WEHI, Director of the Menzies Research Institute, UTAS, Dean of the School of Advanced Medicine at Macquarie University and Director of the John Curtin School of Medical Research at ANU.
+He is now an Emeritus Professor at ANU, Chair of the Board of the Australian Genome Research Facility, Honorary Treasurer of the Academy of Health and Medical Sciences and is on the Board of the Baker Institute.
 His research focuses on the genetics of the host response to infection.

 Professor Foote is a fellow of the Australian Academies of Science (AAS), Health and Medical Science (AAHMS) and Technological Sciences and Engineering (ATSE).